iisangil/yummy-src/README.md

 - [ ] #11
 - [ ] #9
 - [ ] #8
+- [ ] Figure out wwhy the issues aren't showing up in this list correctly

 ## Contributing
 This is an open source project, and anybody is welcome to contribute.
 If there are any suggestions, criticisms, bugs, feel free to open an issue as well.